 Walk with Wheels Week

-Walk with Wheels Week encourages pre-school children, parents and carers to walk, wheel, scoot or cycle, all or part of their journey, each day they attend their setting.
+Walk with Wheels Week encourages pre-school children, parents and carers to walk, wheel, scoot and cycle, all or part of their journey, each day they attend their setting.

 The week-long initiative is designed to encourage and establish healthy habits.
 Travelling actively can not only help families achieve their daily level of recommended physical activity but is also shown to increase both physical and mental wellbeing.
 With time to talk and share quality time as a family, it is a great way to start and finish the day.